Our shows past and present

 We consider swing dance styles as widely as possible – from its African dance roots to its offshoots in hiphop.
 We also try to connect the swing era movements to the present – keeping the essence of the era while transposing traditional swing movements into our 21st century world.

-With a mixed raced cast of 5 performers, we want to use the differences between us, and the personal histories of each individual cast member, to consider the different markers (such as gender, belief systems and race) we use to identify ourselves, and to touch upon both historic and current racial issues in America and Britain.
-With three white members of a 5-person cast, we also need to extend the theme to consider how white people interact with (or are oblivious to) racism.
+With a ethnically diverse cast of 5 performers, we want to use the differences between us, and the personal histories of each individual cast member, to consider the different markers (such as gender, belief systems and race) we use to identify ourselves, and to touch upon both historic and current racial issues in America and Britain.
+With three white members of a 5-person cast, we also extended the theme to consider how white people interact with (or are oblivious to) racism.

 There is a challenging dichotomy within this project between the fun of swing dance and circus and the darker issues we want to consider.
 Swing dancing itself is joyful, though born out of racial oppression and suffering.
 Circus is a mix of hardcore physical feats with the art of reacting and interacting with an audience.
 The combination of swing dance and circus is exciting and infectious – we want to use this to engage our audiences and then to introduce moments of intrigue that could spark discussion or thought along our theme.